gboyd068/obsidian-swiftlatex-render/README.md

 ### Packages
 The plugin also caches used packages in `.obsidian/swiftlatex-render-cache/package-cache`, loading the packages back into the virtual file system used by the WebAssembly on startup

-# Self-Hosting Packages
-You can host your own package server using the repo at https://github.com/SwiftLaTeX/Texlive-Ondemand , which might be required if using very recent packages as the default url uses a slightly outdated version of TeX Live

 # Building from source
 1. follow the instructions in https://github.com/gboyd068/SwiftLaTeX to use Emscripten to build `swiftlatexpdftex.worker.js` within the `pdftex.wasm` directory and similarly for the other engine files
 2. Within that repo, run `tsc PdfTeXEngine.tsx` to build `PdfTeXEngine.js` from the Typescript source